d’Overbroeck’s Reviews, Rankings, Fees, And More

 Lower Sixth Enrichment: For lower sixth formers, a distinctive enrichment programme awaits, providing a range of options that extend beyond mainstream sports.
 This programme, scheduled for two afternoons a week, offers a diverse array of activities that cater to both traditional and unconventional interests.
 From sports to creative pursuits like knitting, psychology, film, polo, and aerial silks, d’Overbroeck’s ensures that there is indeed “something for everyone.”

 Broadening Horizons with the ‘Plus’ Programme: The school’s commitment to broadening horizons extends to A-level students through the ‘Plus’ programme.
 This initiative encourages students to expand their academic pursuits and explore subjects beyond their chosen A-level curriculum.
-By providing opportunities to delve into different disciplines, d’Overbroeck’s nurtures well-rounded individuals with a holistic understanding of the world.
+By providing opportunities to explore different disciplines, d’Overbroeck’s nurtures well-rounded individuals with a holistic understanding of the world.

 Enrichment Beyond the Classroom: The school values external engagement and invites a plethora of guest speakers to share their insights with the students.
 These speakers range from esteemed university professors and admissions tutors to accomplished writers, scientists, and entrepreneurs.
 Their contributions not only complement classroom learning but also inspire students by exposing them to a diverse range of perspectives and experiences.